 The same pattern of dire predictions followed by manageable real world implementation was repeated when SeaTac, Washington, phased in its \$15 minimum wage-the nation's first at that level.
-As The Seattle Times reported, "[f]or all the political uproar it caused, SeaTac's closely watched experiment with a \$15 minimum wage has not created a large chain reaction of lost jobs and higher prices"38 The Washington Post similarly reported that "[t]hose who opposed the \$15 wage in SeaTac and Seattle admit that there has been no calamity so far," and highlighted how even though Tom Douglas, a Seattle restauranteur, stated in April 2014 that a \$15 wage could "'be the most serious threat to our ability to compete'" and that he "'would lose maybe a quarter of the restaurants in town," as of September 2014, he had opened, or announced, five new restaurants that year.39
+As The Seattle Times reported, "[f]or all the political uproar it caused, SeaTac's closely watched experiment with a \$15 minimum wage has not created a large chain reaction of lost jobs and higher prices24 The Washington Post similarly reported that "[t]hose who opposed the \$15 wage in SeaTac and Seattle admit that there has been no calamity so far," and highlighted how even though Seattle restauranteur, Tom Douglas, stated in April 2014 that a \$15 wage could "'be the most serious threat to our ability to compete'" and that he "'would lose maybe a quarter of the restaurants in town," as of September 2014, he had opened, or announced, five new restaurants that year.25

 In Seattle, while many business owners supported the increase, other business owners predicted that increasing the city's minimum wage to \$15 would lead to dramatic job losses for restaurants and strain on small businesses.
-An article by the Puget Sound Business Journal reported in October 2015 that the restaurant business in Seattle is, in fact, booming.40 More recent reports confirm that neither the city's economy nor the restaurant industry has suffered.41 A few months after Seattle began phasing in its minimum wage, the region's unemployment rate hit an eight-year low of 3.6 percent, significantly lower than the state unemployment rate of 5.3 percent.42 Since Seattle passed its trailblazing \$15 minimum wage, the number of food services and beverage industry business licenses issued in the city has increased by 6 percent.43
+An article by the Puget Sound Business Journal reported in October 2015 that the restaurant business in Seattle is, in fact, booming.26 More recent reports confirm that neither the city's economy nor the restaurant industry has suffered.27 A few months after Seattle began phasing in its minimum wage, the region's unemployment rate hit an eight-year low of 3.6 percent, significantly lower than the state unemployment rate of 5.3 percent.28 As of October 2016, the number of food services and beverage industry business licenses issued in Seattle had increased by 9 percent since the minimum wage law went into effect.29